-Shipping can be risky business.
-It relies on many moving parts and the coordination of many different parties, and there’s lots of potential for things to go wrong.
-The potential cost of goods being lost, stolen, or damaged can be a major source of stress for businesses, and leads many to think about taking out shipping insurance as a way of protecting them against financial risk.
+Shipping is a risky business.
+It relies on many moving parts and coordinating with different parties, leaving a lot of room for mistakes.
+The potential cost of goods being lost, stolen, or damaged can be a major source of stress for businesses, with their finances taking a direct hit.
+Taking out shipping insurance is a way of protecting yourself against financial risks.
+Obtaining additional insurance can provide extra protection and peace of mind during transit, particularly for higher-value or delicate items.

 This article takes you through the basics of shipping insurance and explains both what it is, why it’s important, and when / if it is a good idea for your business.